QUOTES-Reactions to the death of last Soviet leader Mikhail Gorbachev | Politics

 QUOTES-Reactions to the death of last Soviet leader Mikhail Gorbachev

 Mikhail Gorbachev, who ended the Cold War without bloodshed but failed to prevent the collapse of the Soviet Union, died on Tuesday at the age of 91, hospital officials in Moscow said.
-Below are the contrasting reactions from leaders and other high-profile figures outside and inside Russia: RUSSIAN PRESIDENT VLADIMIR PUTIN He expressed "his deepest condolences," his spokesman Dmitry Peskov told the Interfax news agency.
+Below are contrasting reactions from leaders and other high-profile figures outside and inside Russia: RUSSIAN PRESIDENT VLADIMIR PUTIN "Gorbachev was a politician and statesman who had a huge impact on the course of world history.

 - Country: